 Set up a regular donationDonate

-Inspired by Jai, who courageously battled neuroblastoma from the tender age of four till he was nine years old, Natalie and Tracey will take on the Great Ocean Road - a 44 km marathon in honour of 44 children affected by neuroblastoma.
+Inspired by Jai, who courageously battled neuroblastoma from the tender age of four till he was nine years old, Natalie and Tracey ran an epic 44 km marathon in honour of 44 children affected by neuroblastoma.

 My motivation for running is for Jai Galliford.
 I was very fortunate to be one of Jai’s teachers and even through his diagnosis and treatment he battled hard, he remained positive, he encouraged and motivated not only his close friends but everyone who came into contact with him.
 He was an inspiration to us all (and still is).